bugo99iot/twitter_anomaly_detection/README.md

 # twitter_anomaly_detection
-This codes retrieves average number of retweets for all tweets of a given Twitter actor in the last n minutes.
+This codes retrieves average number of retweets for all tweets tweeted by a given Twitter actor in the last n minutes.
 The average retweets is plotted in real time against the convolutional (moving) average over the last m measurements and statistical anomalies are detected (e.g. a sharp increase/decrease in retweets).

 # The plot